duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ---
 layout: post
-title: Applying Reinforcement Learning to Stock Trading with Python
+title: Stock Trading using Reinforcement Learning in Python
 ---